mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-assigning-names.md

 The second method of assigning names is called **Unique**.
 It creates names by appending an incrementally increasing number to a prefix.
 The default prefix is `"n"` but it can be changed programmatically.
 This method produces short names without a real possibility to relate back to the place in the code where they were defined; therefore, this method should be used for release builds.

 The default mode is **Scoped**.
-In order to switch to the Unique mode, the application should call the Mimcss's `useOptimizedStyleNames` function.
+In order to switch to the Unique mode, the application should call the Mimcss's `$enableOptimizedStyleNames` function.
 This function accepts an optional `prefix` parameter that can specify the prefix to be used for generating unique names.
-The `useOptimizedStyleNames` function must be called very early in the application life because the mode must be set before any style definition classes are processed.
+The `$enableOptimizedStyleNames` function must be called very early in the application life because the mode must be set before any style definition classes are processed.

 ## Name Scoping
 Different classes can define properties with identical names and they will be unique when applied to HTML.
 We call it *name scoping*, which means that names are scoped to the style definition classes.